 - Email or physical address of each business, government entity, and person with the records, files, and information associated with your DUI arrest or charge

 - Your right to expunction

-- A signed and notarized verification page included with your petition
+- A signed and notarized verification page should be included with your petition.

 - Relevant documents supporting your petition, such as an order of dismissal or acquittal